jonathan-durbin/G.U.I.D.E/docs/_docs/usage/02_configuration_and_input_handling.md

 ### Using actions in game code

-Actions can be used in different ways in your game code.
-Before you can do that, you first need to get access to the action in your game code.
-The recommended way to do this is using an `@export` variable in your script.
-This allows you to simply drag the action you want to access into the inspector.
+Actions can be used in different ways in our game code.
+Before we can do that, we first need to get access to the action in our game code.
+The recommended way to do this is using an `@export` variable.
+This allows us to simply drag the action we want to access into the inspector.

 ```gdscript
 @export var action:GUIDEAction
 ```

-Because an action is a resource, you can also get access to it by using Godot's `load` or `preload` functions, if you prefer this over an `@export`:
+Because an action is a resource, we can also get access to it by using Godot's `load` or `preload` functions:

 ```gdscript
 var action:GUIDEAction = load("res://path/to/my_action.tres")
 ```

-You can now poll the action's state in `_process` or `_physics_process`:
+We can now poll the action's state in `_process` or `_physics_process`:

 ```gdscript
 func _process(delta:float) -> void: